Xylazine (tranq)

 4:30 - 6:30 pm: Catholic Workers Clinic, 1813 Hagert St.

-5 - 8 pm: Men’s Night (all genders welcome) at Prevention Point Philadelphia, 2913 Kensington Avenue
+5 - 8 pm: Prevention Point Community Night every other week at Prevention Point Philadelphia, 2913 Kensington Avenue

 -